Sure, fasting means not eating…but what can you drink while fasting?

 Fasting gets easier when you avoid artificial sweeteners.

-If you have a longstanding habit with diet soda or similar drinks, it may take a while to wean yourself off.
+If you have a longstanding habit with diet soda, energy drinks, or anything similar, it may take a while to wean yourself off.
 But it’s probably worth it.

 Alcohol Presents Problems